teamdsabatam-ops/tideline-expo-app/README.md

 ## Current Scenario (The Major Problem):

-When people travel to a new place, they often want to **discover new places and meet new people**.
+When people travel to a new place, they often want to **1. meet new people**
+**2. discover new places**
 However, while there are plenty of platforms that help travellers find places to visit, there is no natural, low-pressure way to find and connect with people nearby who want to explore the same places.